DAY 1 WINDHOEK – URBAN CAMP

 DAY 11 SESRIEM – NWR CAMPSITE 347km

-Today we will leave early to visit Walvis Bay, on way to the Namib Naukluft Park.
+Leave early to visit Walvis Bay, on way to the Namib Naukluft Park.
 Walvis Bay is the only deep harbour of Namibia.
-Due to the richness of the fishing in this area, there’s a lot of Fisheries in town.
-On the Lagoon in Walvis Bay, is an opportunity to take beautiful pictures of the rich birdlife that lives here, like Pelicans and Flamingos.
-After an early breakfast we will continue on to Naukluft Park which is Namibia’s largest nature reserve of about 50,000 sqkms, (The size of the Netherlands) consisting of gravel plains, mountain and dune areas.
+Due to the richness of the fishing in this area, there’s a lot of fisheries in town.
+On the lagoon in Walvis Bay, you will have the opportunity to take beautiful pictures of the rich birdlife that lives here, like pelicans and flamingos.
+Continue on to Naukluft Park which is Namibia’s largest nature reserve of about 50,000sqkm (The size of the Netherlands) consisting of gravel plains, mountain and dune areas.

 Most parts of this very large area are not accessible to man.
-One can only visit a small part north of the Kuiseb River, the Naukluft Mountains and the Sossusvlei in the central dune fields.
+One can only visit a small part north of the Kuiseb River, the Naukluft Mountains and Sossusvlei in the central dune fields.
 The road from Walvis Bay through the Namib Naukluft Park has spectacular landscapes, and the scenery is absolutely beautiful.
-At Solitaire campsite we will have lunch, and then continue to Sesriem.
-We will overnight at Sesriem campsite for one night.
-Sesriem Canyon is situated about 5 km from the campsite and is in the upper Tsauchab River.
+At Solitaire campsite have lunch, and then continue to Sesriem.
+Overnight at Sesriem campsite for one night.
+Sesriem Canyon is situated about 5km from the campsite and is in the upper Tsauchab River.
 The name Sesriem comes from the time when early settlers and pioneers travelling in the region with ox wagons had to join six lengths of rawhide ropes called ‘riems’, to reach the water below in the canyon.

 DAY 12 11 SESRIEM – NWR CAMPSITE 132km

-We will leave our camp very early to travel a short distance to view the spectacular sunrise at Sossusvlei.
-This magnificent red-coloured sand dunes is absolutely a photographer’s dream.
+Leave camp very early to travel a short distance to view the spectacular sunrise at Sossusvlei.
+These magnificent red-coloured sand dunes are absolutely a photographer’s dream.

 The Sossusvlei is a huge clay pan surrounded by these majestic mountains of sand.
-Some of these dunes are 300 m high (highest in the world).
+Some of these dunes are 300m high (the highest in the world).
 The dunes have developed over a period of many millions of years.
 Climbing one of these dunes will give you a panoramic view of Sossusvlei, Deadvlei, Narravlei and Cessna Pan.
 Deadvlei is a true and typical portrayal of the history of the cluster of pans collectively known as Sossusvlei.

 DAY 13 WINDHOEK – SAFARI HOTEL 346km

-Leaving the Namib Desert and the coastline behind, we will travel in a North-westerly direction, through the picturesque semi-desert countryside of the Khomas Hochland, with its rolling hills, that was once an extensive mountain land.
-Now a mere stump of the original, it nevertheless is the highest part of the highlands, with altitudes that range between 1 700 and 2000m above sea level.
-Overnight in a Hotel in Windhoek.
+Leaving the Namib Desert and the coastline behind, travel in a north-westerly direction, through the picturesque semi-desert countryside of the Khomas Hochland, with its rolling hills, that was once an extensive mountain land.
+Now a mere stump of the original, it nevertheless is the highest part of the highlands, with altitudes that range between 1,700 and 2,000m above sea level.
+Overnight in a jotel in Windhoek.